jamesjahns/jamesjahns.github.io/README.md

 GitHub Pages Website for harmonynotes.tk, a simple web app that allows users to upload PDFs of sheet music and highlight them for harmonic analysis.

+To try it for yourself, if you don't have a PDF handy, there is a "sample PDF" option after you click "upload PDF".

 This project was done for learning/experience and as such it will be a little rough around the edges.

 Features: